guidone/node-red-contrib-chatbot/README.md

 return msg;
 ```

-The first output of the `Listen Node` is also connected to a confirmation message to be sent back to the user: `Sending resume to {{email}}`.
-Here the variable `{{email}}` is automatically replaced by the value present in the chat context.
+The output 1 and 2 of the `Listen Node` are connected to a confirmation message to be sent back to the user: `Sending resume to {{myemail}}`.
+Here the variable `{{myemail}}` is automatically replaced by the value present in the chat context.

 ### Tracking answers
 Complex chatbots may require to request some information to the user and then go on with the rest of the flow, in this example